metabase/metabase/docs/configuring-metabase/environment-variables.md

 Upload a file to replace the Metabase logo on the top bar.

+Inline styling and inline scripts are not supported.

 ### `MB_APPLICATION_NAME`

 > Only available on Metabase [Pro](https://www.metabase.com/product/pro)